Seattle Citroën

 This 1971 price list published by Citroën's Canadian west coast headquarters shows the -15C option and the special rustproofing as standard.
 Each of these Canadian-unique traits will be discussed in more detail later.

-But a few people remember that Citroën was also selling French models in Canada between 1966 and 1971, at least in some of the Provinces.
+A few people remember that Citroën was also selling French models in Canada between 1966 and 1971, at least in some of the Provinces.
 How can this be?
 We are confident that the official configuration that Citroën was offering across Canada was the Canadian Specification as described above.
-But was it also possible to order a French model car?
+But was it also possible to order a French model car as a special order?
 Some reliable sources say yes, others say no. I can't convince myself either way.
+But for 1972, this would not have been possible due to Canada's adoption of the CMVSS's.

 MODEL YEAR VERSUS MANUFACTURING DATE